mloges-h/Docker_nodejs_mangodb_mangoexpress/README.md

 A beginner-friendly project to demonstrate running a Node.js app with MongoDB and Mongo Express using **Docker** and **Docker Compose**.
 Once

 > **After cloning the repository from GitHub, make sure to update the `/app/index.html` file.
-Replace any `localhost` URLs with your actual server IP address.**
+Replace `localhost` URLs with your actual server IP address.**

 ---